rjust/defects4j/framework/bug-mining/README.md

 list of triggering test cases is still the same.
 The script also recomputes all metadata by rerunning the `get-metadata.pl` script if the patch has been minimized.

+To restore the original patch, you may delete the corresponding patch in the `patch` directory and re-run `./initialize-revision.pl -p <project> -w <working-directory> -b <bug.id>`

 ## Promoting reproducible bugs to the main database